-Maurice Scully was born in Dublin in 1952.
+Maurice Scully was born in Dublin in 1952 and died in March 2023.
 After some years in Italy,

 Africa and the west of Ireland, he re-settled with his wife and four

-children in Dublin, where he now lives and teaches.
+children in Dublin, where he lived and taught for many years.

 Maurice Scully's poetry for 25 years was mostly preoccupied with a single long project, under the umbrella title Things That Happen, which reached its completion with this volume, alongside Tig (the coda, published simultaneously by Shearsman Books).
 The earlier parts of this edifice are available as Five Freedoms of Movement (2001) and Livelihood (2004).